Spitfire22/hauto/progressnotes.md

 Laid out vehiclechoice.html and styled it
 I need a hblog.html page next - but before that,
 I will be going through django girls tutorial for blogs.
+I got to a point where you deploy a blog to a website.
+I might try this on a different day.
+Right now, I carry on.
+Create an HTML for the hardblog.
+Can copy/pasta from other templates already made.
+ENDO OF DDAYYEY